codekiln/codekiln/USAGE.md

 # Create a pattern that changes daily and preview it
 python conway-bio.py --random-by-day --preview 2

-# Use minimal display mode with a maximum length of 100 characters
+# Use half display mode with a maximum length of 100 characters
 python conway-bio.py --display half --max-length 100
 ```